rug-compling/alpino-api/README.draft.md

 Wat `extra_output` betreft, nieuw in versie 0.92:

- * `withUD`: uitvoer met Universal Dependencies opgenomen in het Alpino-formaat
+ * `with_ud`: uitvoer met Universal Dependencies opgenomen in het Alpino-formaat
- * `UDonly`: uitvoer van alleen Universal Dependencies
+ * `ud_only`: uitvoer van alleen Universal Dependencies

 ## <a name="specials"></a> Speciale tekens